 3. Avoid Saturated Fats With Cauliflower

 To keep cauliflowers healthy, ditch ingredients high in saturated fat.
-These include butter, creamy sauces, thick dressings, full-fat cheese, sour cream, and lard.7 The saturated fat in these foods
+These include butter, creamy sauces, thick dressings, full-fat cheese, sour cream, and lard.7 The saturated fat in these foods will negate the health benefits of cauliflowers.
+If you’re craving something creamy, opt for plain yogurt with herbs.
+Avocado and olive oil can be blended into a smooth dressing, while vinaigrettes and vinegar are tasty alternatives.

 4. Skip Added Starch With Cauliflower